mchanphilly/vscode-bsv/README.md

 If you're using Bluespec (or Minispec) for class, congratulations!
 I was first introduced to Bluespec through Daniel Sanchez's [Minispec](https://github.com/minispec-hdl/minispec/) when I took 6.004 (now 6.191) as a sophomore at MIT in Fall 2021.
 Then I really got into Bluespec when I took 6.192 my senior year in Spring 2023 with Arvind and the spectacular Thomas Bourgeat, who's now teaching at EPFL.

 I made this extension because the available syntax highlighting for Bluespec on VS Code was [really bad](https://martinchan.org/projects/bluespec-lexer/#next-steps).
-I used VS Code to write Bluespec for 6.192 and a [summer project afterward](https://martinchan.org/projects/processor/).[^6.004] The syntax highlighting was only one step above nothing.
+I used VS Code to write Bluespec for 6.192 and a [summer project afterward](https://martinchan.org/projects/processor/).[^6.004] The syntax highlighting at the time was only one step above nothing.

 [^6.004]: When I took 6.004, I didn't know I could `ssh` from VS Code.
 I was only learning about `ssh` that semester and they taught us to use it in a really archaic way, so I thought I had no choice but to do everything from inside a terminal (gross!).
 I couldn't even use my mouse.
 If that's you right now, it doesn't have to be like this!